Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: DOS in the crossed fields: nonrelativistic case

 In the presence of an electric field, the center of the electron orbit shifts as \cite{Galitski2013book} $x_0 = - k_y l^2 - m c^2 E/(e H^2)$.
 Accordingly, the spectrum (\ref{spectrum-crossed-Schrodinger}) in crossed fields can be expressed as follows:

 Assuming that the orbit center falls within the range $-L_x/2 \leq x_0 \leq L_x/2$, we obtain the following DOS in crossed fields \cite{Kubisa1997PRB, Zawadzki1999APP}:

-Here, the DOS defined by Eq.~(\ref{DOS-E=0}) is now written for the spectrum $\mathcal{E}_{n}^{\mathrm{NR}}$ given by Eq.~(\ref{spectrum-crossed-Schrodinger-x0}) as taken into by the argument shift, $D_0(\mathcal{E} - \Delta)$, and $U = e E L_x$ is the potential difference between $x=-L_x/2$ and $x = L_x/2$.
+Here, the DOS defined by Eq.~(\ref{DOS-E=0}) is now written for the spectrum $\mathcal{E}_{n}^{\mathrm{NR}}$ given by Eq.~(\ref{spectrum-crossed-Schrodinger-x0}) as taken into by the argument shift, $D_0^{\mathrm{NR}}(\mathcal{E} - \Delta)$, and $U = e E L_x$ is the potential difference between $x=-L_x/2$ and $x = L_x/2$.
 Here and in what follows, we assume for definiteness that $U >0$.
-Clearly, in the limit of a vanishing electric field, $U \to 0$, Eq.~(\ref{DOS-2DEG-Gamma=0}) reduces to its derivative with respect to $U$, returning to Eq.(\ref{DOS-E=0}).
+Clearly, in the limit of a vanishing electric field, $U \to 0$, Eq.~(\ref{DOS-2DEG-Gamma=0}) reduces to its derivative with respect to $U$, returning to Eq.~(\ref{DOS-E=0}).

-Note that in the presence of an electric field, the final result depends on the choice of integration limits for $x_0$, namely $-L_x/2 \leq x_0 \leq L_x/2$ or $0 \leq x_0 \leq L_x$, which leads to a shift in the levels due to the electric field \cite{Kubisa1997PRB, Zawadzki1999APP, Alisultanov2014JETPL}.
-For clarity in the presentation, we omit this shift and, from the outset, use symmetric integration limits for $x_0$.
+Note that in the presence of an electric field, the final result depends on the choice of integration limits for $x_0$, namely $-L_x/2 \leq x_0 \leq L_x/2$ or $0 \leq x_0 \leq L_x$, which leads to a shift in the levels' energies due to the electric field \cite{Kubisa1997PRB, Zawadzki1999APP, Alisultanov2014JETPL}.
+For clarity in the presentation, we leave out this shift, by using symmetric integration limits for $x_0$.